ARileyCS/naminator-next/README.md

 - **Google OAuth not working**: Make sure your redirect URI matches exactly: `http://localhost:3000/api/auth/callback/google`
 - **Database connection error**: Verify your `DATABASE_URL` includes `?sslmode=require` for Neon.
 - **Prisma client not found**: Run `npx prisma generate` after installing dependencies.

+## CI and Environment Variables Questions
+1. Why should .env.local never be committed?
+The .env contains sensitive information about the project.
+If it were committed, then anyone could have control of things in the project like cloud services or AI api keys.
+There goes money and the security of information.

+2. Why are GitHub Secrets safer than plain environment variables?
+They are not visible after creation.
+Github matches them to where they need to go.
+And since the env shouldn't be committed, this is the way to be able to share sensitive information.

+3. What would happen if you wrote the following in your yml file?

+If the database url were hardcoded, that would be insecure, since other people would be able to view it.
+Also that defeats the purpose of having the yaml.